grafana/k6/README.md

 > :warning: Not to be confused with [Prometheus Remote Write **client** extension](https://github.com/grafana/xk6-client-prometheus-remote) which is for load testing _Prometheus_ itself.

+> :note: As of k6 v0.42.0, this extension is available within k6 as an _experimental module_.
+> This means that the extension has entered the process of being fully merged into the core of k6 and does not require a special build with xk6 to utilize this feature.
+>
+> See the [Prometheus remote write guide](https://k6.io/docs/results-output/real-time/prometheus-remote-write/) to utilize this feature.
+>

 There are many options for remote-write compatible agents, the official list can be found [here](https://prometheus.io/docs/operating/integrations/).
 The exact details of how metrics will be processed or stored depends on the underlying agent used.

 Key points to know: